-In response to surveillance data that showed a further increase in the number of fentanyl-related deaths, the Office of the Chief Medical Officer of Health began leading the urgent opioid response in October 2016 and implemented a range of new tools to address overdoses and deaths related to fentanyl and other opioids.
+In response to surveillance data that showed a further increase in the number of fentanyl-related deaths, the Office of the Chief Medical Officer of Health has implemented a range of new tools to address overdoses and deaths related to fentanyl and other opioids.

 Collecting and sharing the information helps government and the Minister's Opioid Emergency Response Commission tailor their actions and plans to address the opioid crisis in the most effective manner.